 It depends on drive time and exposure.
 If your pumper drives two hours each way and gauges a single tank, monitoring that tank pays off fast.
 If your pumper walks the lease every few hours, monitoring is usually not worth the cost.
 The decision is a math question about how much time the system saves and how much event exposure it covers.

-Ready to See How a Light Monitoring System Plus Pumper Route Works?
+Ready to See How a Light Monitoring System Works on Conventional Sites?

-See a route, a pumper day, and how the data flows back to whoever pays the pumper.
+See the hardware, a pumper day, and how the data flows back to whoever owns the well.
 No sign-up to look.